 Yeah.
 I think moving anywhere away from what you're used to is very challenging.
 You know, you have to get used to a whole new culture and group of people and away from your family.
 I think I've definitely thought about it, but never from a perspective of having to leave, but, like, more wanting to leave for, you know, experiencing new things.
-And I think wanting to leave is challenging as well, but then having to leave, but because of circumstances, you're being forced to.
+And I think wanting to leave is challenging as well, but then having to leave also is, you know, that extra added that maybe you never wanted to leave, but because of circumstances, you're being forced to.
 (Respondent B, Canadian)